biological-alignment-benchmarks/bioblue/README.md

 # System prompts

-Here are system prompts corresponding to each benchmark:
+Here you can find system prompts corresponding to each benchmark.

 **Sustainability**